-Private limited liability companies are very common among foreign entrepreneurs who decide to invest in Switzerland.
-In Switzerland, a LLC has the form of a GmbH, which is a company that acts as a legal entity.
-It can be formed by one or more individuals or by other companies with a predetermined capital.
+Private limited liability companies are very common among foreign entrepreneurs investing in Switzerland.
+It's important to note that a Swiss LLC has a close form to a GmbH.
+It can be formed by one or more individuals or by companies with a predetermined capital.
 Each partner of a limited liability company is paying part of the initial share of the capital.
 The partner’s liability is limited to the predetermined nominal capital.

 The most important advantage offered by this type of company is that it doesn’t matter if the founders are Swiss or foreign citizens.

 What is a GmbH?

 A GmbH (Gesellschaft mit beschränkter Haftung) is a German term used for company with limited liability, used in Germany, Austria and Switzerland.
 The name suggests that the individual owners or the legal entity that owns the company is not liable for the company’s debts.
 It is mandatory to have a supervisory board only if the GmbH has more than 300 employees.

 Requirements to set up a GmbH